wbamberg/idl-reference/docs/nsIUDPSocket.md

 Leave the multicast group specified by |addr|.
 You will no longer
 receive future datagrams addressed to the group.

-@param addr
-       The multicast group address.
-@param iface
-       The local address of the interface on which to leave the group.
-       If this is not specified, the OS may leave the group on all
-       interfaces or only the primary interface.

 #### Parameters ####